mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design copy.md

 * Sorgan
 * Tatooine

-Now that I have an understanding of the amont of planets it's time to work on the *meta* information for any given planet.
+Now that I have an understanding of the amount of planets it's time to work on the *meta* information for any given planet.
 As you can see I am going to keep it extremely abstract, so that it's reusable.
 I am going to write out a planet and name all of it's meta content:

 > *We're looking at the planet Lah'Mu.
 It sits in the Lah'Mu system in the Raioballo sector, located deep in the Outer Rim Territories.
 The planet to the Terrestrial class and has a diameter of 12,618 km.
 A single moon is also present.
 The atmosphere is breathable and it's terrain consists of black sand and beaches, fertile lowlands and mountains.
 On Lah'Mu, there are a couple of points of interest, namely Chief's fortress and the Erso homestead.
 There is no fauna and humans are the only species on this planet, migrating here.*